-Eligibility: 101 games for the U.S. National 7-a-Side Paralympic Team.
+Eligibility: 101 games for the U.S. Men's Cerebral Palsy National Team.

 A goalkeeper for the United States at the 2004 and 2012 Paralympics.
 Born with cerebral palsy, Johnson joined the U.S. team in 2003 and earned 101 caps during his 14-year career.
 Famous among experienced players for his hard-nosed play in practice and competition, he was a member of the bronze-medal-winning team at the 2012 World Cup in Manchester, England.